Silky Peanut-Ginger Tofu Noodle Bowls

 Ginger Sauce

-(Contains Soy, Wheat May contain Mustard, Sesame, Sulphites, Crustaceans, Egg, Fish, Milk)
+(Contains: Soy, Wheat May be present: Mustard, Sesame, Sulphites, Crustaceans, Egg, Fish, Milk)

 4 tbsp